 Engaging students and the agricultural community

-The Pollinator Habitat Evaluation Team consisting of UNI students and biology faculty, survey Conservation Reserve Program plantings across eastern Iowa, collecting data on vegetation, floral resources, bees and butterflies.
+The Pollinator Habitat Evaluation Project consisting of UNI students led by biology professors Laura Jackson, Mark Myers, Mark Sherrard, and Ai Wen, survey Conservation Reserve Program plantings across eastern Iowa, collecting data on vegetation, floral resources, bees and butterflies.
+Community volunteers help train students.
 Landowners receive a report on the progress of their planting.
 Students analyze data and share their individual research projects in a poster presentation in late July.
 Visit our Facebook page for the latest updates.